ElectricRCAircraftGuy/eRCaGuy_hello_world/README.md

     1. [bash/back_up_all_input_args.sh](bash/back_up_all_input_args.sh)
     1. [bash/array_practice.sh](bash/array_practice.sh) - also shows using negative index numbers to index from the right/end, like in Python.
 1. [bash/check_if_sourced_or_executed.sh](bash/check_if_sourced_or_executed.sh)
-    1. Identify if a bash script is being _executed_ or [_sourced_](https://stackoverflow.com/questions/15474650/unix-what-is-the-difference-between-source-and-export/62626515#62626515), and act accordingly.
+    1. Identify if a bash script is being _executed_ or [_sourced_](https://stackoverflow.com/questions/15474650/unix-what-is-the-difference-between-source-and-export/62626515#62626515) (like importing in Python--ex: to get access to its functions), and act accordingly.
     1. This is the bash-equivalent to Python's `if __name__ == "__main__":` check.